 The IV-D system can provide assistance with:

-- Establishment of a child support order
+Establishment of a child support order

 Reviews and modifications

-- Paternity establishment (prosecuting attorney through DHS)
+Paternity establishment (prosecuting attorney through DHHS)